ruthubasappa27/SCZ_mQTL_eQTL_Colocalisation_Pipeline/README.md

 ### 6. SMR analysis

-SMR was used as an orthogonal analysis to evaluate whether the SCZ GWAS signal and fetal brain mQTL signal at each colocalised locus are consistent with a shared underlying variant.
+SMR was used as an orthogonal analysis to evaluate whether the SCZ GWAS signal and fetal brain mQTL/eQTL signal at each colocalised locus are consistent with a shared underlying variant.

-Run:
+**mQTL**, run:

 ```bash
 ./smr_x86 \